 Mr. Incredible of The Incredibles is a Justified example, as he is indeed shown to lose shape with age until he started training again.
 Note that he doesn't go all the way back to his youthful heroic build, either.

 Kristoff of Frozen due to being both an ice harvester and adopted by trolls, who are really heavy rocklike beings who often climb on him.

 Anime & Manga

 The commercialized nature of superheroics in Tiger & Bunny makes appearance just as important as actual heroics (especially for heroes marketed on their sex appeal, such as Blue Rose and Barnaby Brooks Jr.).
 Thus, HeroTV's provided the heroes with training facilities, which they use quite frequently in their down time.

-However, even those with the Exemplar trait don't always possess, since the power literally shapes the person according to their idealized version of themselves.
-A heroic build is merely the most understandably common.
+However, even those with the Exemplar trait don't always possess this, since the power literally shapes the person according to their idealized version of themselves.
+A heroic build is merely the most common result of this.

 In Worm, Triumph's powers specifically aid in forming such a physique.